 Q.14.
 What are the best commercially available test tools for EPC core interoperability, inter-RAT, or non-3GPP testing?

 Normally for interop, customers prefer to test with a real node from another vendor, rather than using commercially available test tools.

 Altran has frameworks for different LTE EPC core elements (i.e. MME, SGW, PGW, HSS, and PCRF) and eNodeB.
 We have used these for interop for some of our customers.

 Additionally, IxCatapult M500, NetHawk EAST EPC, Polaris LTE Functional Test Tool, Spirent Landslide, and Spirent Test Centre are some of the other tools used for EPC node testing.
-Selection of the tool depends on different aspects like the node to be simulated, testing phase to be simulated for, scope of testing, cost of the tool etc.
+The selection of the tool depends on different aspects like the node to be simulated, testing phase to be simulated for, the scope of testing, cost of the tool, etc.

 Q.15.
 Are there any end-end network monitoring solutions you would recommend?
 Which vendors?

-From the monitoring or protocol analyser perspective many tools are there which focus mainly on the access network side.
-For example: Anritsu, R&S, Tektronix, and Aeroflex.
+From the monitoring or protocol analyzer perspective many tools are there which focus mainly on the access network side.
+For example Anritsu, R&S, Tektronix, and Aeroflex.